Focusing Effort to Give the Greatest Returns

 Plotting the Information

-Each business unit can be portrayed as a circle plotted on the matrix, with the information conveyed as follows:
+Each business unit can be portrayed as a circle plotted on the matrix, with the information conveyed as follows:- Market size is represented by the size of the circle.

-• Market share is shown by using the circle as a pie chart.
+- Market share is shown by using the circle as a pie chart.

-• The expected future position of the circle is portrayed by means of an arrow.
+- The expected future position of the circle is portrayed by means of an arrow.

 Strategic Implications

-Resource allocation recommendations can be made to grow, hold, or harvest a strategic business unit based on its position on the matrix as follows:
+Resource allocation recommendations can be made to grow, hold, or harvest a strategic business unit based on its position on the matrix as follows:- Grow strong business units in attractive industries, average business units in attractive industries, and strong business units in average industries.

-• Hold average businesses in average industries, strong businesses in weak industries, and weak business in attractive industies.
+- Hold average businesses in average industries, strong businesses in weak industries, and weak business in attractive industies.

-• Harvest weak business units in unattractive industries, average business units in unattractive industries, and weak business units in average industries.
+- Harvest weak business units in unattractive industries, average business units in unattractive industries, and weak business units in average industries.

 While the GE business screen represents an improvement over the more simple BCG growth-share matrix, it still presents a somewhat limited view by not considering interactions among the business units and by neglecting to address the core competencies leading to value creation.

 Rather than serving as the primary tool for resource allocation, portfolio matrices are better suited to displaying a quick synopsis of the strategic business units.
 At this point, you can make a "go/no-go" decision.
-If you decide to "go," carry on to develop your business plan
+If you decide to "go," carry on to develop your business plan.

 No comments: